ksv90/fsm/README.md

 This command will add the library to your project's dependencies, allowing you to use the FSM in your code.

+FSM requires the @ksv90/decorators package, which is listed as peerDependencies.
+This means that for npm versions higher than 7, the package will be added automatically if it is not in the core dependencies.
+Otherwise, you need to add it manually.

 ## Quick Start